Jreed25/Partner_Mini_Programs/README.md

 # This was a partner project in an assembly language class I had
 # where me and my partner each did 2 of the programs.
+# I did the coin flipper and string searcher.
+# And he did the age calculator and dice roller.
 # Unfortunately, he was the one submitting and I never got the full program,
 # but I do have the parts I did and the parts we worked on together.